 Assessment of courses is through written examinations and/or coursework.
-Coursework is designed to assess a range of skills, with typical methods including essays, subject reviews, laboratory reports, oral & poster presentations, fieldwork reports and the final year dissertation.
+Coursework is designed to assess a range of skills, with typical methods including essays, subject reviews, laboratory reports, oral & poster presentations, fieldwork reports, policy briefs and the final year dissertation.
 On a year by year basis, the balance between coursework and examinations is as follows:

 Exams are typically a two hour paper with a choice of two questions from six.
 All exams are taken in the summer term.

 The Department has been widely complimented in both internal and external review for “an exemplary undergraduate tutorial system, which contributes to very high progression rates.”

 The key features of the tutor system are:

 - all students are allocated to a personal tutor who remains in this role throughout the student’s time in the department.

 - tutorial groups usually number six or seven students.

 - in the first year, students meet in their tutor groups to develop key skills and also for small group learning sessions to support the lecture courses.
 These sessions are weekly in term one, and fortnightly in term two.